edgarberlinck/nordic-jam/README.md

 1. Prerequisites

 Make sure you have the following installed:

 	•	Ruby: >= 3.0.0
-	•	Rails: >= 7.0
+	•	Rails: >= 8.0
-	•	PostgreSQL (or update the database configuration if using another database)
+	•	SQLite (or update the database configuration if using another database)
 	•	Bundler

 2. Installation